 To implement the capital plan, the agency requires capital program administrative support, including for the MTA Small Business Development Program and for the MTA-wide Enterprise Asset Management initiative.
 The MTA managed insurance coverage for Railroad Protective Liability insurance and Owner Controlled Insurance is also needed.
 Funds are needed to to cover environmental remediation and abatement costs, particularly around the removal of lead from structures and buildings on the railroad.
 Upgrades to security systems are also critical to the operation.
 Finally, the funding is required for sustainability efforts to reduce vehicle and facility emissions.

-- Support the continued implementation of the capital program by: - Covering remediation, protective liability, and insurance costs. - Supporting the continued implementation of the capital program by undertaking studies, surveys, and preliminary engineering. - Implement systemwide improvements to security office and field equipment. - Reduce emissions by installing charging infrastructure to support zero emission non-revenue fleets, updating building systems with low-emission and highly efficient options, and pursuing renewable energy generation where feasible.
+- Support the continued implementation of the capital program by: - Covering remediation, protective liability, and insurance costs. - preliminary engineering. - Implement systemwide improvements to security office and field equipment. - where feasible.